What are workspace files?

 Important

-Workspace files are enabled everywhere by default in Databricks Runtime version 11.2, but can be disabled by admins using the REST API.
+Workspace files are enabled everywhere by default in Databricks Runtime version 11.2.
 For production workloads, use Databricks Runtime 11.3 LTS or above.
 Contact your workspace administrator if you cannot access this functionality.

 What you can do with workspace files